iamycy/golf/README.md

 pip install requirements.txt
 ```

 2. Download the [MPop600](https://ieeexplore.ieee.org/document/9306461) dataset.
 The dataset is conducted in a _download-by-request_ manner.
-Please contact the authors or me to get the raw files.
+Please contact their third author [Yi-Jhe Lee](mailto:neil@master-tones.com) to get the raw files.

 3. Resample the data to 24 kHz.